Feedback and Complaints

 Council may set limits or conditions on the handling of complaints particularly if there is any abuse, harassment or threats to the safety or welfare of Council staff.
 This may result in the immediate end to the complaint investigation and contact with the complainant.

-If you are not happy with our response – or do not agree with the outcome – you can request a review.
-An officer will then review the complaint and notify you of the findings once the review is completed.
-We aim to complete the review within 28 working days.
+If you are not happy with our response – or do not agree with the outcome – you can request an internal review.
+A (reviewing officer) will then review the complaint and notify you of the findings once the review is completed.
+We aim to complete the review within 30 working days.

-If you are still not satisfied with the outcome of a complaint – or if the complaint remains unresolved – you can seek assistance from the Victorian Ombudsman or other relevant agencies as listed below.
+If you are still not satisfied with the outcome of a complaint or review – or if the complaint remains unresolved – you can seek assistance from the Victorian Ombudsman or other relevant agencies as listed below.

 Where required, assistance will be made available in completing an online complaints registration form.
 This may include a City of Greater Bendigo officer hearing the complaint from you verbally and registering the complaint on your behalf.

 People who are deaf or have communication difficulties can contact the City of Greater Bendigo through the National Relay Service (NRS) and ask for 1300 002 642.

 If you need an interpreter, please call the Translating and Interpreting Service (TIS National) on 131 450 and ask them to telephone the City of Greater Bendigo on 03 5434 6000.
 Our business hours are 8:30am to 5:00pm.